Yacht Design School's

 Would the Art Institute of Fort Lauderdale’s program “Yacht & Marine Design” be a good alternative to YDS for someone wanting to be a yacht designer?

-Why was this school founded?
+Why was this school founded and why do you run it?

 When I graduate will I receive a diploma?